sravyaysk/vitaFlow/examples/shabda/README.md

 ### [DeWave](https://github.com/chaodengusc/DeWave)

-We have considered DeWave as a starting poin to our exploration in Audio and/or Video sepration task.
+We have considered DeWave as a starting point to our exploration in Audio and/or Video separation task.

 DeWave is simplest of all which uses Deep Clustering to seperate two mixture of audio signals.